Abandonment (legal): Abandonment of insurance

 Abandonment occurs when the insured surrenders to the insurer all rights to damaged or lost property and claims payment for a total loss.
-Sometimes, this is permitted only when damage constitutes constructive total loss.
+Sometimes, this is permitted only when damage constitutes a constructive total loss.
 In marine insurance parlance, abandonment involves the surrender of a ship or goods to the insurer, who becomes the abandonee.
 Abandonment can also mean refusal to accept from a delivering carrier a shipment so damaged in transit as to be worthless.

 Abandonment of copyright

 Abandonment is recognized as the intentional release of material by a copyright holder into the public domain.
-However, statutory abandonment is legally a tricky issue which has little relevant case precedent to establish how an artist can abandon their copyright during their lifetime.
+However, statutory abandonment is legally a tricky issue that has little relevant case precedent to establish how an artist can abandon their copyright during their lifetime.
 Owners who wish for the public to make free use of their work often seek to do so by using a Creative Commons license and retaining copyright rather than relinquishing ownership entirely.